Darron Lee: College career

 Lee played in two games as a true freshman in 2013 before suffering an injury, which caused him to receive a medical redshirt.
 Prior to his redshirt freshman season in 2014, Lee switched to linebacker and became a starter.
 He was named the Defensive MVP of the 2015 Sugar Bowl after he recorded seven tackles and two sacks.

 Professional career

+Pre-draft

-On January 2, 2016, Lee announced his decision to forgo his remaining eligibility and enter the 2016 NFL Draft through a statement released via Twitter.
+On January 2, 2016, Lee announced his decision to forgo his remaining eligibility and enter the 2016 NFL draft through a statement released via Twitter.
 Prior to the NFL Combine, the majority of NFL draft experts and scouts projected Lee to be a mid-to-late first round pick in the 2016 NFL Draft.